bjornbouetsmith/ROOT.Zfs/README.md

 * version 2.1.4 on Ubuntu 22.04
 * version 0.86 on Ubuntu 20.04

 Will most likely work against different versions, but some of the commands will fail against ZFS on different platforms, since the supporting commands used to load disk/partition information are different - or because the commands are simply not available in that version of zfs.

+Commands that do not exist in the version of zfs you are running against, will obviously also fail.

 This is something that could be fixed in future versions.